-However, a history of domestic or family violence in a relationship, or drug and alcohol abuse will have a significant influence on any court’s decision.
+However, a history of domestic or family violence in a relationship or drug and alcohol abuse will significantly influence any court’s decision.
 Each parent’s lifestyle and relationship with the child will also be considered.
 Some of the considerations include –

 - A parent’s ability to provide financial support

 - A parent’s ability to provide emotional support

 - Anything that will stop a parent from spending time with their children

 - Whether the parents can communicate effectively

 - A child’s desire to stay with a certain parent